ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Observation-Triggered Causality.md

 ### 5.2 Semantic Specification

 - **`emit(L)`**:
-  Records that label \(L\) has been emitted by the current node.
+  Records that label $L$ has been emitted by the current node.
 Triggers a lightweight notification to all descendants with pending `obsv(L)`.

 - **`obsv(L)`**:
   Does not execute as a traditional instruction.
-Instead, it registers a causal readiness constraint: the node’s program counter advances only after some ancestor emits \(L\).
+Instead, it registers a causal readiness constraint: the node’s program counter advances only after some ancestor emits $L$.
 No state change (e.g., `blocked`) is introduced; the node simply remains unscheduled.

 ### 5.3 Placement in Arxil Opcode Taxonomy